premsa/premsa/README.md

 ### Hi there 👋, I'm Premtim Sahitaj, a PhD student at the Technical University of Berlin.

 - 🔭 I’m currently working on knowledge-based reasoning for fake news detection.
-- 🌱 I’m currently learning too many things at once.
+- 🌱 I’m currently learning to build adaptive LLM architectures.
 - 👯 I’m looking to collaborate on projects with multimodals language models for different domains.
-- 💬 Ask me about anything [here](https://github.com/premsa/premsa/issues).
+- 💬 If you are looking to write your thesis about an interesting topic in NLP, do not hesitate to contact my experienced colleague [@mlenz](https://github.com/mirkolenz])

 <!---